2017 Predicted King Tides

 Tips for Effective King Tides Photos

 The King Tides Initiative is an international, public engagement program spreading to coastal areas throughout the United States and abroad.
 The initiative began in Australia in 2009, to encourage the public to photo-document the highest seasonal tides (dubbed "King Tides" at that time) they had seen in almost 20 years.
 They received over 2,000 photos.
 Interests in the program soon spread to the west coast of North America where British Columbia, Washington, Oregon, and California began King Tides Initiatives.
-Recently, the east coast joined in the efforts with Florida, Maryland, New Jersey, New York, New Hampshire and Southern Maine, and now South Carolina creating living photo records.
-These photographs can help our communities visualize the impact of rising sea level or storm surge along low-lying areas, raise public awareness about coastal hazards, and support scientific research and planning.
+The east coast has now joined the effort.
+Regional initiatives on the east coast include the Gulf of Maine King Tides Project.
+State-based initiatives are operating in Massachusetts, Connecticut, Maine, New Hampshire, Rhode Island, North Carolina, and South Carolina.
+The living photo records collected through these programs can help our communities visualize the impact of rising sea level or storm surge along low-lying areas, raise public awareness about coastal hazards, and support scientific research and planning.

 For more information on the South Carolina King Tides Program, please contact Dan Burger, Director of Coastal Services Division.